01241/02847/0-1-box/readme.md

 # 0-1-Box

-## Challenge
-Board with two Motion Sensors.
+Sounds simple: Board with two Motion Sensors.
+"Use case": Mobile pollbox YES|NO

+## Objective:
-Use: Send the data from the activated sensor to a website and visualize it.
-(Example: poll) YES|NO Thats it!
-Sounds simple, but...
+* Send the impuls from the activated sensor to a website via LoraWAN
+* Save the data in GoogleSpreadsheet
+* Visualization

 ### Inspiration
 #### Motion Sensor Tutorials and Links